"Wonsoo," Secretary Liu called for his great-nephew.

 "I don't need it."
 Wonsoo pushed the scroll aside.
 "Too much bother."

-“You will.”
-Liu threw the scroll at his nephew’s chest.
-“Activate it before the match.
-It’s got a trigger algorithm built-in.
-You're an Abjurer anyway, no one would notice.”
+"You will."
+Liu threw the scroll at his nephew's chest.
+"Activate it before the match.
+It's got a trigger algorithm built in.
+You're an Abjurer.
+No one would notice."